penguinencounter/Incant/README.md

 ### `macroName!` - compiler macro
 Runs at compile time.
 Can modify previously built code.

+### Unknown opcodes -> compiler macros
+If the compiler encounters an unknown opcode, it will check for a compiler macro with the same name. i.e. opcode `9.00` (as of yet unassigned) will try to invoke `9.00!` with the token on top of the stack.

 ### Stdlib macros
 * `export!` - simplest one imo, just prepend some setup code and write the compiled output